 Jacinta Brooks refrained from commenting during a police interview but conceded that she ‘couldn’t dispute’ her attraction to children.

 Miss Mulvanny stated: ‘Jacinta Brooks was aware that the girl was underage yet transmitted her sexual communications.’
-The defendant initially feigned being a 14-year-old boy but subsequently confessed to her actual age.
+The defendant initially claimed to be a 14-year-old boy but subsequently confessed to her actual age.

 The court was informed that Jacinta Brooks’ victim was compelled to withdraw from school and was experiencing trauma following the event.
 In a victim impact statement, the girl’s mother expressed, ‘The inability to shield my daughter from this contemptible individual will torment me always.’